Rishan-sarvam/Kairos/Readme.md

-# Kairos - Web Application Evaluation System
+# Kairos - An ML-Based Oracle for Web Application Quality and Correctness Evaluation

 ## Introduction

-Kairos is a comprehensive web application evaluation system that provides automated testing capabilities using Playwright browser automation and Claude Sonnet 4 for intelligent analysis.
-The system can be used as a Python package, deployed as a server, or run through a user-friendly Streamlit interface.
+Kairos is an advanced multi-agent system designed to accelerate the evaluation and improvement of AI-generated web applications.
+While AI can quickly generate functional web apps, these often exhibit subtle but significant shortcomings—for example, a shopping cart that works but places the "checkout" button in an unexpected location, color schemes that technically meet accessibility standards but clash visually, or multi-step forms that are logically sound yet unintuitive for users.
+Kairos addresses these challenges by combining automated browser testing with intelligent qualitative analysis, enabling both functional and user experience assessments.
+Whether used as a Python package, a server, or through an interactive Streamlit interface, Kairos empowers teams to identify, understand, and resolve the nuanced issues that AI-generated apps frequently exhibit.

 ## Usage